JannoPeilert/WochenendeMetaG/README.md

 The external tool [raspir](https://github.com/mmpust/raspir) has been integrated into the pipeline.
 Raspir is known to reduce the number of false positives in Wochenende output considerably.
 It works on BAM files created by Wochenende and creates another estimation of which species are present in the metagenomic reads.
 You must install raspir into it's own conda environment (pandas is required for example) before it will successfully run.

+### MetaG

+This tool based on Arno Kappe (https://github.com/ArnoKappe/MetaG) uses a different approach to detaimine, whether a species is

 ### Known bugs